igcbioinformatics/ADER/material/Practical.md

 </details>
 <br/>

-DESeq2 and edgeR also show the estimates of the biological coefficient of variation (BCV), which depicts the sample variation of genes according to their expression, and illustrates the variation correction the software performed, as we discussed in the previous section.
+DESeq2 and edgeR also show the estimates of the biological coefficient of variation (BCV), which depicts the sample variation of genes according to their expression, and illustrates the variation correction the software performed, as we discussed.

 **QUESTION:** What can you see in the dispersion plot for the Trapnell dataset?
 <details><summary>Click Here to see the answer</summary>